Frieda Fronmüller: Life and work

-Born in Lindau, Fronmüller was a daughter of Paul Fronmüller, who became pastor of St. Michael in Fürth, Bavaria, in 1914 and remained on the post until 1935.
+Born in Lindau, Fronmüller was a daughter of Paul Fronmüller, who in 1914 became pastor of St. Michael in Fürth, Bavaria, and remained on the post until 1935.
 She received private music lessons, and the studied music in Leipzig and from 1925 to 1930 at the Nürnberg Conservatory, where she graduated with distinction.

 In 1923, during her studies, she became organist at the Fürth church, in 1932 also choral conductor.
 She held both posts until her retirement in 1964.
 In 1955, she was the first woman who was awarded the title Kirchenmusikdirektorin.
 She was honoured in 1966 with the Schulmusikpreis of Fürth, and in 1971 with the Order of Merit of the Federal Republic of Germany.

 Fronmüller composed sacred cantatas, motets and songs, as well as chamber music.
-Her Chorale cantatas for choir and brass became popular and were performed often.
-Her melody to Philipp Spittas 1827 hymn "Freuet euch der schönen Erde" appears in the Protestant hymnal Evangelisches Gesangbuch as EG 510, as one of few melodies by a woman.
+Her chorale cantatas for choir and brass became popular and were performed often.
+Her melody to Philipp Spitta's 1827 hymn "Freuet euch der schönen Erde" appears in the Protestant hymnal Evangelisches Gesangbuch as EG 510, as one of few melodies by a woman.